Sahil321-coder-code/RasBuddy/JOURNAL.md

 └── translate_model.argosmodel  # Optional: Argos Hindi-English model if offline

 ```
 The code file is given in "assistant.py" in the important files, and also name the song you want as song1.mp3.
-The folder structure is given above.
+The folder structure is given

+**Total time spent: 11.5h**